Jessie Fleming: Early life

 Fleming was born in London, Ontario to Michaele and John Fleming, who are both originally from Toronto.
 She has an older brother, Tristan, and a younger sister, Elysse.
-Growing up, she competed in soccer, hockey (including in a full-contact boys' league), track and field, and cross-country.
-She started playing soccer at the age of three for the London-based Nor'West Optimist Soccer Club, where she remained until 2016.
+As a child, she competed in soccer, hockey (including in a full-contact boys' league), track and field, and cross-country.
+She started playing soccer at the age of three for the London-based Nor'West Optimist Soccer Club, where she remained until 2016 and was coached by her father, John.

+In a later profile in DARBY, Fleming described a "really wonderful childhood" in which her parents, both former competitive cross-country runners, prioritized effort over results; her mother, a provincial high-school champion who went on to practice family medicine, still sends her game-day texts urging her to "play with heart."
+Fleming has said both parents also stressed being a good teammate and learning from mistakes, values she credits as central to her development as a leader.
+As a 10-year-old, she kept a laminated poster of footballers Marta and Pelé—a Christmas gift from her brother Tristan—hanging in her bedroom.

+Growing up, Fleming and her father regularly watched FC Barcelona together, closely following the midfield play of Andrés Iniesta, Sergio Busquets and Xavi during the club's Pep Guardiola era, and she has credited their intelligent, selfless passing style with shaping her understanding of the game.
+At age 13, her youth club travelled to Spain for a series of exhibition games, during which she watched a Barcelona men's team training session at the Camp Nou and recalled watching Lionel Messi and Dani Alves juggle the ball during their warmup; she has said the trip left her with a lasting resolve to turn professional and to play with the same unselfish approach to possession.

 Fleming attended elementary school at Ryerson Public School, where she remained undefeated in cross-country throughout her entire elementary school career.
 She went on to attend London Central Secondary School from Grade 9 to Grade 10, where she competed in OFSAA track and field and cross-country.
 In 2012, she won the novice girls' 4000m race at the OFSAA Cross Country Championships.
 The following year, she competed at the OFSAA Track and Field Championships and won both the midget women's 1500m and midget women's 3000m competitions.
 She still holds the record for the 1500m in the midget women's category.
 In 2014, she competed again at the OFSAA Track and Field Championships, winning a gold medal in the junior women's 3000m race and a silver medal in the junior women's 1500m race.
 She switched to H. B. Beal Secondary School for Grades 11 and 12, and graduated in 2016.